 Online psychotherapy is available to everyone with a computer and an Internet connection.
 It can be a convenient way of obtaining psychotherapy.
 Benefits people who do not have professional services nearby or can’t move easily to attend their therapy session.

 Before going to a psychotherapist, you should know the main approaches or therapeutic models.
 Explore those approaches that are more suitable for your reason for consultation.
 It is valuable to analyze which models resonate best with you.
 Consider your beliefs, values and what you want to get from the therapy.

 Currently, many psychotherapists use an integrative approach, combining elements of different models.
 This allows adjusting the treatment to the specific needs of the patient, increasing the effectiveness of the treatment.
 However, other therapists prefer to use only one particular model that best fits their training, style or personality.

 If you go to a psychoanalyst, for example, psychotherapy will be more focused on dialogue.
 The aim will be knowing the causes of your problems.
 Instead, if you decide to start cognitive-behavioral therapy, the therapeutic process will begin by setting goals.
 You will also accomplish certain tasks to develop specific skills.

-In the following article, you will learn more about the different types of psychotherapy: Main approaches to psychotherapy
+Read more about the different types of psychotherapy: Main Approaches to Psychotherapy